 The Detroit Pistons and Charlotte Hornets got into a brawl a few days ago that included several players on each side.
-For the Pistons, one of those players was first-time All-Star Jalen Duren, and there still has not been an announcement on if he'll be suspended.
+For the Pistons, one of those players was first-time All-Star Jalen Duren, who has since been suspended two games for his role in the altercation.

-If that is the case, luckily for him, it won't affect his participation during the weekend festivities, according to NBA insider Chris Haynes.
+But despite the suspension, luckily for him, it won't affect his participation during the All-Star Weekend festivities, according to NBA insider Chris Haynes.

 Article Continues Below

-All four players were ejected from the game, and they shared their thoughts in the locker room following the matchup.
+All four players were ejected from the game, and Duren shared his thoughts in the locker room following the matchup.

 “As the year's been going on, teams like to try to get in our head,” Duren said.
 “This ain't the first time people have tried to be, you know, extra aggressive with us, talk to us, whatever the case may be.
 I think as a group, we've done an OK job handling that energy and intensity, but at the end of the day, emotions got high, everybody being competitive — we're all men, so things happen.”